 Containerization — container-based virtualization and application containerization — dramatically increases the speed and efficiency of deploying and running cloud applications.
 But the delivery and management of cloud applications can be time-consuming and is sometimes tricky; both variables reduce the appeal of containerization.

 As a SaaS, Nirmata does the undifferentiated heavy lifting for you.
-Nirmata empowers all enterprises to easily deliver and manage containerized applications across public and private clouds, and connected devices in less than five minutes!
+Nirmata empowers all enterprises to easily deliver and manage containerized applications across public and private clouds, and connected devices in less than five minutes, with our containerization as a service offering!

 Follow the simple steps below to fully automate the delivery and management of your cloud applications.